 The achievements of the goals of the library are best served by the active participation of citizens of the community.
 To this end the library accepts and encourages the involvement of volunteers within appropriate programs and activities.

 The West Lincoln Public Library encourages the teamwork of paid staff and volunteers so that we can offer our users the best services possible.
 Volunteers contribute their unique talents, skills and knowledge of our community to enable the paid staff to concentrate on the work for which they are trained.
 Volunteers are an integral part of our team.

 Volunteers are a valuable resource, requiring and warranting support and encouragement to maintain and develop their skills, and to ensure their continued involvement.

-The West Lincoln Public Library accepts the services of volunteers, with the understanding that such service is at the sole discretion of the Supervisor, Administrative Services.
+The West Lincoln Public Library accepts the services of volunteers, with the understanding that such service is at the sole discretion of the Supervisor, Administrative Services and/or Library CEO.

 Volunteers are responsible for maintaining the confidentiality of privileged information to which they are exposed while serving as a volunteer.
 Volunteers are required to sign a confidentiality agreement and compliance with that agreement is a condition of their participation as a volunteer.

 Volunteers will enhance the work of paid staff, never replace it.
 At least two staff members must be present during all open hours.
 Volunteer resources should never be called upon to replace staff members, however, if an emergency staffing situation arises, and only one library staff member is available to cover evening hours, at the discretion of the Supervisor, Administrative Services, a volunteer may be asked to cover those hours along with the one staff member.

 4.1.3 Job Descriptions